-Sociology at its core is the study of human behavior in larger group settings, with a focus on issues such as conformity, leadership, prejudice, decision-making, and attitude influence.
+Sociology at its core is the study of human behavior in larger group settings.
+With a focus on social change and organizations, Webster's Sociology students develop analytical skills necessary for critically evaluating the diversity of human belief systems.

 Careers in Sociology

-Sociology graduates pursue a wide variety of post-graduate opportunities, from law school or governmental professions to sociological research, business or academic careers.
-Some pursue careers in teaching, social service, museums, historical societies, nonprofit organizational settings, or corporations, while others are preparing for admission to graduate and professional training programs.
+Sociology graduates pursue a variety of post-graduate opportunities from law school or governmental professions to sociological research, business or academic careers.
+Webster alumni use their education in the following areas: teaching, social service, museum studies, historical societies, nonprofit organizations and corporate environments.